 Reducing the impact of incarceration on workers

-- Prohibit the suspension of a driver’s license due to unpaid fees and allow for the statewide use of community-based alternative payments methods such as job skills training or adult education programs;
+- Eliminate the suspension of a driver’s license due to unpaid fees and provide for the statewide use of community-based alternative payments methods such as job skills training or adult education programs;

-- Continue to defend the full implementation of the current Court of Appeals rule on pretrial detention and support additional funding to ensure that every jurisdiction has a robust pretrial services system;
+- Support the full implementation of the current Court of Appeals rule on pretrial detention, including additional funding to ensure that every jurisdiction has a robust pretrial services system;

 Worker Supports and Benefits